 Canada’s Cat Overpopulation Crisis

-As our members deal with these issues in their local communities, Humane Canada™ is working at the national level to develop new and innovative programs to help them address overpopulation and its impacts.
-We are also tracking how these innovative approaches are working.
+While our members deal with these issues in their local communities, they need Humane Canada™ to work at the national level, developing new and innovative programs to help them get more cats off the streets and into loving homes.
+But, we can’t do it alone.
+We need YOUR HELP.